geostyler/geostyler/src/Component/Symbolizer/Field/SizeField/SizeField.example.md

-This demonstrates the use of SizeField.
+This demonstrates the use of `SizeField`.

 ```jsx
 const React = require('react');